What does the Bible say about drinking alcohol?

 One of the qualifications of a pastor is that they are men of self-control.

 This is why many preachers choose to refrain from alcohol.

 21. 1 Timothy 3:8 “In the same way, deacons are to be worthy of respect, sincere, not indulging in much wine, and not pursuing dishonest gain.”

 22. 1 Timothy 3:2-3 “Now the overseer is to be above reproach, faithful to his wife, temperate, self-controlled, respectable, hospitable, able to teach, not given to drunkenness, not violent but gentle, not quarrelsome, not a lover of money.”

-In the past I have caused others to stumble in my walk of faith because of my free will.
-I told myself I will not cause others to stumble again.
+In the past I have caused others to stumble on my walk of faith because of my free will.
+I told myself, I will be mindful to not cause others to stumble again.
 I will not hurt someone’s weak conscience.
-This is another reason I have chosen to stay away from alcohol.
+If we do choose to drink, we should be very careful to wisdom and consider others.